 If you’re in lockdown, it’s important to make sure you still have access to any regular medications you need.
 There are several options available to help you get your medicine without leaving the house.

-Your doctor may be able to email or fax a copy of the prescription to your preferred pharmacy.
+Ask your doctor for an escript.
+If that's not available, they may be able to email or fax a copy of your script to your local pharmacy.

 Call your local pharmacy or check their website to see whether they offer home delivery - you may be able to place an order online or over the phone.